jinantonic/EAD-Lab-1/README.md

 </br></br>

 ![Sketch](assets/img/readme/improvement.png)
 I added my improvement by using the Bootstrap table.
+All of the changes that I made are described in this table.

 </br></br>